AniJadeja/gsap-workshop/README.md

 This project is open-source and can be used by anyone for any purpose.

 ## Credit
-This project was inspired by the tutorial available at:
+This project is a clone of the tutorial available at:
 [GSAP Tutorial](https://www.youtube.com/watch?v=kRQbRAJ4-Fs&t=1516s)